 Plastic – Bangor metal/grunge style band (1990s) feat; Andy Brady (ex Skinflick), D. Shooman, I. Panchaud & Noaksey (latter 2 later of Roach City).
 Played a few gigs in NWales area.
 Changed their name to Father Karrus.
 1st gig was headling the all day Tapeworm Soup festival.
 Andy is now an artist and made a video for Skinflick’s Halo of Flies.
 Click here to listen to Time off Tapeworm in The Banana comp.

-Plastic Cup Politics – Chwilog based punk band, formed 2012, feat; Timothy Forshaw (voc,gtr), Sam Forshaw (drms), Bryn Bin Cronin (gtr,voc), Vanessa Bads Jones (bass).
+Plastic Cup Politics – Chwilog based punk band, formed 2012, feat; Timothy Forshaw (voc,gtr), Sam Forshaw (drms), Bryn Bin Cronin (gtr,voc) (later Redwood Avenue), Vanessa Bads Jones (bass).
 Rec EP (Jul12). (facebook)

 Plastic Entrails – One off band for Llandudno Aberconwy Centre gig.
 Name a pun of Ozric Tentacles & played pretty much same stuff.
 Andy Hurdman (voc,bass), Eric James (keys), Dave Robinson (keys) (later Pocket Venus), Gaz (gtr), Mike Hartley (drms) (ex Blacklisted, Box of Frogs).
 Andy, Eric and Dave all worked at the time in Gogs Music.
 Eric is married to Paula, owner of Llandudno’s Yamaha Music School.

 Platonic – (2001) 5-pc band feat; Jackie (voc), Ed (gtr), Chris (gtr), Daf (bass), Tom (drms), involved with MASE organisation (played 12.11.01).
 More info req’d.